From only £7.22 per week.

 There may be occasions when your child needs travel insurance but you are not travelling with them, such as a school trip, visiting relatives or travelling to meet friends or family.
 This is where our Children's Travel Insurance will come in handy.
 Providing that your child is accompanied by a responsible adult, such as a relative, guardian or school teacher; they will be covered.
-What's more, you can cover pre-existing medical conditions for your child too, with our specialist partner Latitude travel insurance..
+What's more, you can cover pre-existing medical conditions for your child too.

 You don't need to search for children's cover, just begin filling out your child's details in the form above and we'll apply the cheaper premium over the page.

 Important: Is your child already named on an annual or family policy, and travelling within the dates stipulated on the insurance certificate?
 If they are, it is possible they are already covered to travel separately from you, as long as they are accompanied by a responsible adult.

 As a parent, sending your child away unaccompanied can be a frightening prospect, so finding them the best travel insurance is important to reassure you they will be protected should anything happen.
 Essential Travel Insurance has four policy levels, all offering your child the best possible cover.

 Finding kids holiday insurance is slightly different from an adult policy.
 That is why we can provide cover for things such as loss, theft or damage to personal money and possessions as well as cover for all those activities they get up to.